awesome-mixin-network/flarum/README.md

 * **Powerful and extensible.** Customize, extend, and integrate Flarum to suit your community.
 Flarum’s architecture is amazingly flexible, with a powerful Extension API.

+* **Intergration with Mixin Network.** Can login with Mixin User and Reward with Mixin API.

 ![screenshot](https://flarum.org/img/screenshot.png)

 ## Installation